Concordium/concordium-wallet-proxy/README.md

 If only `currentBalance` is present, then the account has been created, but its creation has not yet been finalized.
 Otherwise, both fields will appear.

-The `AccountBalance` value is always an object with the following two fields both of which will be present
+The `AccountBalance` value is always an object with the following three fields all of which will be present
 * `"accountAmount"` which is an Amount type, i.e., a string containing an integral value.
 * `"accountEncryptedAmount"` which is an object with three (mandatory) fields
   - `"selfAmount"` of type EncryptedAmount, i.e., a hexadecimal string